microsoft/AdaptiveCards/docs/Schema.md

 ## Action
 Base class for all actions

-> NOTE: You cannot add a Action directly, you can only add derived action
+> NOTE: You cannot add a Action directly, you can only add derived action types

 | Property | Type | Description |
 |---|---|---|